Monday, February 1, 2021

 not been dyed by blossoms. (trans.
 Barnhill 2011)

-Although some pieces like Yoko Ono's Stone Piece, in which the listener listens to the soundlessness of an aging stone, really makes the veil so thin that the distance between the act of listening to music and the act of resting the mind in its natural state almost disappear, these experiences are still not enough for actualizing awakening.
-This is because awakening is more than just a momentary experience of emptiness.
-It is not enough to once in a while have empty, nondual meditative experiences when encountering art.
-The texts warn us that
+Although certain works—such as Yoko Ono’s Stone Piece, in which the listener attends to the soundlessness of an aging stone—render the veil so thin that the distance between listening to music and resting the mind in its natural state almost disappears, such experiences are still not sufficient for the actualization of awakening.
+Awakening is more than a momentary experience of emptiness.
+It is not enough to encounter occasional glimpses of empty, nondual awareness through art.

-When a guru "points out" the nature of the mind to a student, the student is not by any means already awakened.
-Despite having perceived the nature nakedly and directly, she still has a long process of stabilizing that recognition and familiarizing herself with it thoroughly.
-What typically happens is that after moments of actualizing our awakened nature "the continuity of our innate nature, the ongoingness of that basic space, gets lost again" (Chökyi Nyima Rinpoche 2002, 107).
-The nature gets lost again because we still have karmic tendencies that have not been purified:
+Typically, after moments of actualizing our awakened nature, "the continuity of our innate nature, the ongoingness of that basic space, gets lost again" (Chökyi Nyima Rinpoche 2002, 107).
+It is lost because karmic tendencies have not yet been purified:

 "What is it that kicks us out or makes us stray from the basic [natural] state?
 It is karma, which in this case is our ingrained habit of thinking."
 (Chökyi Nyima Rinpoche 2002, 107)